Darizavyn Losol: Purge

 In July 1939 as the Stalinist repressions in Mongolia drew to a close, Choibalsan arranged the arrest of Losol and Dansranbilegiin Dogsom, who, besides Choibalsan himself, were the last remaining members of the original "First Seven" founders of the MPP, on charges of counterrevolution.
 Choibalsan recruited Dashiin Damba (MPRP General Secretary from 1954 to 1958), to deceive Losol into boarding a plane he believed was bound for Dornod Province in eastern Mongolia.
 Losol was instead flown to Moscow where he was arrested and confined at Butyrki Prison.
 He was stripped of his party membership and languished in prison for over a year until he died on July 25, 1940, before his case was brought to trial.
 He is buried at Kommunarka shooting ground near Butovo.

 In 1956 the Soviet Procurator General ruled Losol had no case to answer.
 In 1962 Losol was officially rehabilitated and his party membership was restored 1989.

+Losol’s son, the architect L. Ulziikhishig, was one of the creators of the memorial honoring Soviet soldiers at Zaisan Tolgoi.